Deep Lake: a Lakehouse for Deep Learning: Discussion and Limitations

-Deep Lake's primary use cases include (a) Deep Learning Model Training, (b) Data Lineage and Version Control, (c) Data Querying, and Analytics, (d) Data Inspection and Quality Control.
-Deep Lake achieves state-of-the-art results in local and remote settings, as seen in benchmarks for iterating on large images.
+Deep Lake achieves state-of-the-art results in local and remote settings, as seen in benchmarks for iterating on large images Fig. \ref{fig:dataloader_benchmarks}.
 Primarily, it has been faster than FFCV \cite{ffcv}, which claimed a reduction of ImageNet model training up to 98 cents per model training.
-Furthermore, Deep Lake achieves similar ingestion performance to Petastorm \cite{Petastorm} (referred to extended Parquet).
-Although the iteration on smaller images is faster on Petastorm, Deep Lake significantly outperforms on larger images.
+Furthermore, Deep Lake achieves similar ingestion performance to WebDataset \cite{webdataset}.
+Deep Lake significantly outperforms on larger images.
 Parquet is optimized for small cells and analytical workloads, while Deep Lake is optimized for large, dynamically shaped tensorial data.
 Compared to other data lake solutions, its minimal python package design enables Deep Lake to be easily integrated into large-scale distributed training or inference workloads.
-The current implementation of Deep Lake has opportunities for further improvement.
-Firstly, the storage format does not support custom ordering for an even more efficient storage layout required for vector search or key-value indexing.
-Secondly, Deep Lake implements branch-based locks for concurrent access.
-Similar to Delta ACID transaction model \cite{delta}, Deep Lake can be extended to highly-performant parallel workloads.
-Thirdly, the current implementation of TQL only supports a subset of SQL operations (i.e., does not support operations such as \textit{join}).
-Further work will focus on making it SQL-complete, extending to more numeric operations, and benchmarking against SQL engines.